zuhao/zuhao.github.io/_posts/2013-09-15-plotrb-exampe-lifelines.md

 puts vis.generate_spec(:pretty)
 ```

-Take a look at this [js fiddle](http://jsfiddle.net/zuhao/5Jzxy/) to see how the spec is rendered in the browser.
+Take a look at this [demo](http://bl.ocks.org/zuhao/6664107) to see how the spec is rendered in the browser.